SayHelloGmbH/progressive-wordpress/README.md

 #### Support for OneSignal
 Since Version 2.1.0 Progressive WordPress fully supports [OneSignal](https://onesignal.com/).
 It detects if the [OneSignal WordPress Plugin](https://wordpress.org/support/plugin/onesignal-free-web-push-notifications/) is active and uses their push messaging functionalities instead.

+## AMP ready
+Progressive WordPress is the first PWA-Plugin for WordPress that also supports Accelerated Mobile Pages!
+It precaches required resources, it adds special AMP caching strategies and it registers the ServiceWorker and the Web App Manifest also on AMP Pages.
+Progressive WordPress currently supports [AMP for WordPress](https://wordpress.org/plugins/amp/) and [AMP for WP – Accelerated Mobile Pages](https://wordpress.org/plugins/accelerated-mobile-pages/).

 ## Developers
 Progressive WordPress offers a lot of possibilities for developers the extend it the way you need it.